 Healthy Behavior Outcomes

-- PHW-10: Seek out help for common infectious diseases and chronic diseases and conditions.
+- PHW-10: Use health care services to address common infectious diseases and manage chronic diseases and conditions.

 National Health Education Standards